Hi and thank you for clicking on The Skipper.

 Elladan laughed.
 "I like her.
 She is amusing."

-"Ana, was it?" said Elladan.
-"You say you are not from this world, then where are you from?"
+"Ana?"
+Elladan took a step towards me.
+"You say you are not from this world, then from where do you hail?"

-"I have never heard of such strange places," said Elladan.
+"I have never heard of such a place," said Elladan.

-"That is because she is lying," said Elrohir.
+"That is because she utters falsehoods," said Elrohir.
+"She could still be a spy."

 "That's because I didn't pass the borders," I said.
 "I was dropped here.
 When I Skipped worlds."